segonse/segonse/README.md

 ## 🚀 Projects

-- **Decentralized Exchange (DEX):** Built a Uniswap-like DEX with custom AMM logic, incorporating secure and gas-optimized Solidity contracts.
 - **NFT Marketplace:** Developed a full-stack NFT platform, allowing users to mint, buy, and sell NFTs with complete ownership verification on the Ethereum blockchain.
+- **Meme Token Transmitter:** Built a meme token transmitter similar to Solana chain's pump.fun on Ethereum.
 - **Stablecoin Deployment:** Successfully deployed a stablecoin on Ethereum, ensuring price stability and seamless integration with DeFi protocols.
 - more theres...

 ## 🎓 Continuous Learning

 Blockchain technology is constantly evolving, and I'm committed to staying on the cutting edge.
-The next plan is learn rust and Solana chain development, as well as public chain development and zero-knowledge proof.
+The next plan is learn rust and Solana chain development and more Defi content...

 ## 📫 Get in Touch